d3monviking/potter-store/README.md

 ## Further Improvement
 The addition of responsiveness can help us cater the mobile/tablet users.
 Apart from that, addition of trivia games, integration of Stripe or Razorpay gateway could improve buyer's payment experience.

+## Project Demo
+Here is the link to the demo of our Harry Potter Store: [Demo](https://www.youtube.com/watch?v=ogBEOF4Il7I)